-- 29. The complainant complains about UNMIK's alleged failure to properly investigate the disappearance of her husband.
+- 29. The complainant complains about UNMIK's alleged failure to properly investigate the abduction and disappearance of her brother.
 In this regard, the Panel deems that she invokes a violation of the procedural limb of Article 2 of the European Convention on Human Rights (ECHR). - 30.
 She also complains about the mental pain and suffering allegedly caused to herself and her family by this situation.
-In this regard the Panel deems that the complainants rely on Article 3 of the ECHR.
+In this regard the Panel deems that the complainant relies on Article 3 of the ECHR.